DigitalPublishingToolkit/ACIN-VolkskrantBuilding/docs/VK.md

 some of the city's characteristic craziness.
 The Volkskrant building was — and hopefully will continue to be — one of them.

+<div class="streams"><hr class="streams" />The building was a nexus of the dreams, struggles and realities involved in Amsterdam’s emergence as one of Europe’s most paradigmatic creative cities.<hr class="streams" /></div>

 We provide a look behind the façade of the Volkskrant building, an honest account of the conflicts and struggles, the parties and projects, the transformation of dreams into reality.
 This account is intended as a